mandober/debrief.math/500-toc/terms/formal-language.md

   + set of formation rules

+## Formal language

+Symbols are the most basic element of a language, formal or natural.
+A symbol may be spoken or written, although the latter is usually meant more often, especially with formal languages, since they only have a written form.

+There's a sort of a feedback loop relation between a language and the symbols that make up the language's alphabet.
+A naisant language in

+Since the set of concievable symbols is infinite, each language recognizes just a finite subset of symbols, called the alphabet of the language.
+So, each (at least, written) language is identified by its alphabet (which is a set of recognized symbols together with an ordering), by its strings (which are the valid concatenations of symbols from its alphabet; valid according to that particular language), and by its dictionary (which is a set of all possible valid strings of language), and by a set of (other) syntactic, grammatic and semantic rules.

+Joining togher

+Each formal language

+On the atomic level, there is a plethora of symbols

+(characters, glyphs, letters)

+A formal language has
+- symbols (characters, glyphs, letters) as the most basic units
+- a set of symbols together with an order is the alphabet of the language
+- strings are concatenating symbols
+- strings are formed by concatenating symbols according to the lang rules

+- Set of finite strings of atomic symbols
+- Set of symbols is called the alphabet
+- Strings of symbols are written one symbol after another
+- Empty string is denoted by ""
+- Some strings belong to a particular language, the others (if any) do not
+- The strings that belong to the language are sometimes called "words"

+symbols (characters, glyphs)
+↓
+symbols that comprise an alphabet of a formal lang
+↓
+alphabet of a formal lang is a set of its symbols and an ordering ↓ strings of a formal lang are comprised of symbols from the alphabet of the language, formed according to the language rules.

+An **alphabet** is a set of symbols from which the strings of the language may be formed.
+An alphabet of a formal language is denoted by Σ.

+A **string** is a finite sequence consisting of concatenated symbols.

+A **string of a formal language** is composed of symbols which are that language's alphabet.

-**Formal language** is a set of strings of symbols from an alphabet, along with a set of rules.
+A **formal language** is a set of strings (of symbols) from an alphabet, along with a set of rules.
 In other words, a formal language consists of strings, which are composed of symbols in that language's alphabet, called words or formulas and are well-formed according to a particular set of rules.

-**Alphabet** of a formal language, denoted by $$\Sigma$$, is a set of symbols from which the strings of the language may be formed.

-**String** is a finite sequence made out of concatenated symbols (glyphs, tokens, letters).

 **Well-formed formulas** (wff) or well-formed **words** (or just words in less formal settings), are the well-formed strings built from the well-drawn symbols of an well-defined alphabet.